 Conventional loans account for approximately 60% of all mortgage applications.
 The overall eligibility guidelines for conventional loans are set by Fannie Mae and Freddie Mac.
 Loans that conform to those guidelines are also referred to as conforming loans.
 The Federal Housing Finance Agency (FHFA) publishes a list of the maximum loan limits that apply to all conventional mortgages that will be purchased by Fannie Mae or Freddie Mac.
 Loan limits are established for one-, two-, three- and four-unit properties.
-For most of the lower 48 states, the current maximum loan amount for a one-unit property is $484,350.
+For most of the lower 48 states, as of January 1, 2020 the current maximum loan amount for a one-unit property is $510,400.

 Certain areas of the country are significantly more expensive to live in than others.
 These areas are called High-cost Areas, and the maximum loan amount for these areas is substantially higher than those in the rest of the country.
-In these High-cost Areas, the current maximum loan amount for a one-unit property is $726.525.1
+As of January 1, 2020, the current maximum loan amount for a one-unit property in these High-cost Areas is $765,600.1

-Updated annually, a link to the current FHFA list of loan limits can be found on the left side of this page (link will open in a new browser window).
+Updated annually, a link to the current FHFA list of loan limits can be found on this page (link will open in a new browser window).

 On a typical conventional loan, buyers make at least a 20% down payment, eliminating the need for mortgage insurance.
 Historically, those buyers who were unable to put down 20% were forced into a government-insured mortgage product (FHA, VA, or USDA).
 However, both Fannie Mae and Freddie Mac now have programs that allow creditworthy, low- to moderate-income borrowers to purchase and refinance a home.
 In addition to allowing down payments as low as 3%, Fannie Mae’s HomeReady and Freddie Mac’s HomePossible programs also provide expanded underwriting guidelines.